-Alternative Break Service Trips
+Alternative Break Trips

-While most service trips occur during spring break, a few travel during the winter or summer break.
+Alternative Break trips occur during Fall Break, Spring Break, as well as over the summer months.
 The vast majority of service trips are international, with past trips including the Dominican Republic, Panama, Honduras, Nicaragua, Costa Rica, India, Rwanda, Haiti and others.
+Domestic opportunities exist as well; the CMU chapter of Habitat for Humanity focuses on affordable housing and travels twice a year to help build homes in a variety of communities across the country.

-Domestic opportunities exist as well.
-The CMU chapter of Habitat for Humanity focuses on affordable housing and travels twice a year to help build homes in a variety of communities across the country.
-Students can also stay in Pittsburgh for spring break and participate in Pittsburgh Alternative Break, a week-long, student-led program designed to give students a more in-depth look at social issues impacting Pittsburgh through hands-on service, reflective learning discussions and cultural experiences.
+Students staying in Pittsburgh over Spring Break can participate in Pittsburgh Alternative Break, a week-long, student-led program designed to give students a more in-depth look at social issues impacting Pittsburgh through hands-on direct service projects, reflective learning discussions and cultural experiences.

 In past years, approximately 10-12 service trips are planned annually by student organizations and advised by the SLICE and the Office of International Education (OIE).
 Check out some of trips that have taken place throughout the past few years.